Ex-Debenhams workers end 406-day dispute and accept €3m training fund

 On May 27th 2020 the workers balloted for official strike, giving legal protection to pickets on stores, which have remained in place since.

-Reacting to the result Valerie Conlon, shop-steward at the Cork Patrick Street branch, said the offer was accepted “not because we were happy with it” adding it was “disappointing”.
+Reacting to the result Valerie Conlon, shop-steward at the Cork Patrick Street branch, said the offer was “disappointing” and it had been accepted “not because we were happy with it”.

 The €3 million training and upskilling fund, which will be administered by the State training agency Solas was first proposed following mediation by Labour Court chairman Kevin Foley last December.